logo

 Abstract

-The Subpolar North Atlantic (SPNA) is known for its rapid reversals in decadal temperature trends.
-This study combines datasets from ocean observing systems, idealized observation-based modeling, and a machine learning technique to document and explain the recent cooling-to-warming transition in the SPNA.
-Following a gradual cooling since 2006, a surface-intensified warming emerged in 2016 due to a shift in ocean circulation enhancing the northeastward penetration of warm, saline waters from the western subtropics.
-This advection-driven warming is likely to persist, impacting Atlantic multidecadal variability and global climate.
+The Subpolar North Atlantic is known for rapid reversals of decadal temperature trends, with ramifications encompassing the large-scale meridional overturning and gyre circulations, Arctic heat and mass balances, or extreme continental weather.
+Here, we combine datasets derived from sustained ocean observing systems (satellite and in situ), idealized observation-based modelling (advection-diffusion of a passive tracer), and a machine learning technique (ocean profile clustering) to document and explain the most-recent and ongoing cooling-to-warming transition of the Subpolar North Atlantic.
+Following a gradual cooling of the region that was persisting since 2006, a surface-intensified and large-scale warming sharply emerged in 2016 following an ocean circulation shift that enhanced the northeastward penetration of warm and saline waters from the western subtropics.
+The long ocean memory of the Subpolar North Atlantic implies that this advection-driven warming is likely to persist in the near-future with possible implications for the Atlantic multidecadal variability and its global impacts.

 Publisher